GIANT PANDAS

 Giant Panda Characteristics

 Pandas have white heads with black ears and eye patches.
 Their body has a white back ground with black legs, feet, chest and shoulders.
-Their bushy five-inch-long (13-centimeter-long) tail is black.
-Their coloring makes them very conspicuous at close range but makes them hard to see at distance when there is no snow on the ground.
+Their bushy tail is black.
+In some areas the black actually has a chesnut-red tinge.
+The panda's coloring makes them very conspicuous at close range but makes them hard to see at distance when there is no snow on the ground.
 Sometimes conservationist come across rare brown-and-white pandas.
 Chinese naturalist Pan Wenshi of Beijing University believes it possible that the animals that preceded pandas were brown and white and the rare pandas may be the result of a "recessive gene that may date back two and half million years to the panda's origin."

 Pandas have a sixth digit (toe) on their paws which acts like a thumb to help pandas pick up objects and grasp and manipulate bamboo between the grooves in their paws and digits.
 Pads of skin strip the leaves while the stalk is held in the panda’s mouth.
-This "pseudothumb" is actually a moveable, enlarged wrist bone.
+This "pseudothumb" is actually a a pad of skin overlying a moveable, enlarged wrist bone.
 Pandas can hold apples like humans.
+The " panda's thumb" was the source of some of confusion regarding the panda's taxonomy and classification in the past.

 Giant Panda Digestive System